 - Please keep your plots clean and free of litter.

-- Please send in your shirt size, head shot and bio so we can create signage and let the media know who will be competing at this year’s event.
+- Please submit in your t-shirt size, head shot and bio so we can create signage and let the media know who will be competing at this year’s event.

 - Competitors are responsible for bringing their own sculpting tools and plastic, should you wish to cover up your sculpture overnight in case of foul weather.
 Shovels, hammers, crow bars and rakes will be available.

-- The Parksville Beach Festival Society will pay for your travel costs.
+- The Parksville Beach Festival Society will pay for your travel costs to a maximum of $1800 CAD for international travel and $1000 CAD for North American travel.
 Please submit your application outlining your travel costs.
 We strongly suggest that you make ferry reservations to and from the event, since this is a very busy time for BC Ferries.
 If you are flying in, we suggest that you book in advance and book economy class airfare.
 No others will be considered.
 All funds are in Canadian currency and subject to completion of your piece.

-- You MUST have your receipts in by the end of August or you will NOT be reimbursed.
+- You MUST have your receipts in by August 26th, 2022 or you will NOT be reimbursed.
 The sooner you hand in your original receipts the quicker you will receive your reimbursement.

 - Please link the Parksville Beach Festival to your web site https://parksvillebeachfest.ca/

-- If you have any other questions please email the Event Manager, Wendy Sears at firstname.lastname@example.org
+- If you have any other questions please email the Event Manager, Patty Blomberg at firstname.lastname@example.org

 Judging a sand sculpture is like comparing the beauty of a tulip to a rose – it’s subjective with the elements of technical difficulty and artistic merit.